 While we work to provide a constant supply of water, some events will inevitably interrupt the flow.
 For example, bursts in mains and the failures of pumps or their electricity supply.
 If there's a problem, contact our Customer Operations Service Centre (0800 783 4444) and we'll investigate immediately.
 If the mains supply fails we must restore it as soon as possible.
 Our target is to do so in less than 12 hours but the larger mains are more difficult to repair and can take longer.
 If the interruption lasts longer than 24 hours, we must provide you with an emergency supply.
+Alternative supplies will only be provided to Non Household Customers (NHH) who are classed as sensitive under our sensitive customer guidance or Public Health related site specific arrangements.
 If we plan to interrupt your supply for more than four hours to do planned maintenance work, we must give you reasonable written notice (normally 48 hours).
 We'll also inform you of the duration of the interruption.
 If we fail to give you notice or fail to restore the supply by the time stated, you'll be entitled to a service guarantee payment.
 Please see section 9 for more information on our Guaranteed Standards Scheme.